bkneis/lazyaws/README.md

 ---

-The aim of this project is to make it easier to navigate, observe and manage your infrastucture, whether in the wild or locally during the development.
+The aim of this project is to make it easier to navigate, observe and manage your infrastucture, whether in the wild or locally during development.

 ## Why